 Start flying over the jungle in wonderful ziplines and then do rappel 60 feet down in one of the Riviera Maya´s most popular cenotes.
 During this eco-adventure tour you will be snorkeling in an incredible underground river and finally, this tour takes you to a selected beach to snorkel among large sea turtles.
 What more can you ask for?

 A tour to Mexico’s most famous Maya site and one of the New Seven Wonders in the world, also include a visit to the huge, beautiful cenote Ik’Kil.
 A perfect and refreshing end of a day filled with wonders among the Mayan temples of Chichén Itzá.

-This tour combines all the best things in the jungle with ziplines and rappel, and then swimming in a cenote and in the longest underground river in the peninsula.
-Afterwards, adrenaline increases even more by driving 4 x 4 Mercedes Tucks in the jungle.
+This tour combines all the best things in the jungle with ziplines and rappel and then swimming in a cenote and in the longest underground river in the peninsula.
+Afterward, adrenaline increases even more by driving 4 x 4 Mercedes Tucks in the jungle.

 5 interesting facts about cenotes